seanrreid/ccs_curriculim_hub/docs/lessons/dev-fundamentals/setup/index.md

 Though they are named similarly, Visual Studio is a much larger program and uses more resources.
 It will not run as well as VS Code for the kinds of projects we'll build during the bootcamp.
 :::

-:::details macOS Additional Steps
+### :bangbang: macOS Additional Steps

-**1. Move VS Code to your Applications folder**
+#### Move VS Code to your Applications folder

 Be sure to move VS Code from your Downloads folder into the Applications folder!
 VS Code will not work properly if you run it from your Downloads folder.

-**2. Install the Shell Command**
+#### Install the Shell Command

  While working on a project, you'll open VS Code from the command line to edit files.
 To do so, you'll first need to install the VS Code command line tool.

 Open VS Code and press `Command + Shift + p` (that is, press these three keys at the same time: `Command`, `Shift`, and `p`) to open the Command Palette.